Financial-Times/fluent-logging/README.md

 logging.pattern.file=logLevel=\"%p\" time=\"%d{yyyy-MM-dd'T'HH:mm:ss.SSSz}\" category=\"%c\" %m%n
 ```

+## Multi-threaded usage

+As `SimpleFluentLogger` uses [MDC](http://www.slf4j.org/manual.html#mdc).
+Every thread by default have different context.
+This means that if you start an `operation`, spawn a thread and that thread logs an action it would not have an operation.
+In order to fix that the application should explicitly set the MDC of the new thread.
+See the following [Stack Overflow Post](https://stackoverflow.com/questions/6073019/how-to-use-mdc-with-thread-pools) for implementation suggestions.

 ## Contributing
 - If you are within FT just talk to the Membership team.
 Otherwise please open issue in GitHub.
 - This project uses [google java format](https://github.com/google/google-java-format)